Raukdv/bot_scraper/README.md

 Create csv report files and generate wordpress type urls according to your upload path which is: https://domain.com/wp-content/uploads/2023/01/generate_img.extension
 The downloaded images will be displayed in a file with the name of the product code that will be found (generated) in the root/contentino path.

-You should be able to see the following in the file whose name is when finished the process:
+You should be able to see in "contenido" the folder with the product code name like this:

     itemcode